We meet for three weeks at Grand Valley State University's Pew Campus in downtown Grand Rapids.

 Will I have a lot of "homework" to do outside Institute hours?

-Since Institute participants earn 3-5 semester hours of graduate credit, they are expected to do some reading and writing outside of the Institute hours.
+Since Institute participants earn 3 hours of graduate credit, they are expected to do some reading and writing outside of the Institute hours.
 However, since participants are actively engaged in learning during the day, fellows spend less time doing "homework" than for other graduate classes.

 What are the general attendance expectations for participants?